OpalAayan/bluej-tokyo-night-theme/README.md

 ## ❤️ Acknowledgements

 - Thanks to Vickwes as His configs helped me when needed do check his repo out - https://github.com/Vickwes/BlueJ-Dark-Mode
+- Thanks to this Ninja 🥷 https://github.com/WickedKakashi
+was a silent helper but also the core reason for this matching palettes..

 - Inspired by the **Tokyo Night** , **Catppuccin** and **Ocean Space** palettes.

 ---